tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 ### Privacy & Ethics
 I have met plenty of people that try to scrape information from social media - which is incredibly unethical.
 All social media sites have rules and clauses against this and you'll be violating their TOS.

 ### Legal Complications
 The rules and regulations in web scraping are complicated - there exists lawsuits and rulings about web scraping.
-As of 2020, the rulings are being appealed, so I recommend that you google the current status of web scraping.

-I will say that it is generally hard to find someone running a scraper unless the crawler(s) are being deployed at a massive scale.
+As of 2020, the rulings are being appealed, so I recommend googling whether web scraping is punishable by death.
+On another note, I will say that it can be hard to find someone running a crawler unless it is being deployed on a massive scale.

 # Conclusion

+In conclusion, I hope this article gave you a more complete understanding of how to build a scraper, and retool it for your specific needs.

+In addition, you have a nice set of advanced topics to increase the flexibility/speed of your